kktse/kktse.github.io/_posts/2023-02-05-intro-to-front-kinematics-ek20r.markdown

 This is just the start of our suspension kinematics program.
 The rear suspension is still a work in progress for reverse engineering and analysis.
-We are always looking for ways to improve our workflow, and our goal is to streamline our kinematics analysis workflow and incorporate greater levels of automation in the initial stages of the analysis, enabling us to study different geometry scenarios with ease.
+We are always looking for ways to improve our workflow, and our goal is to streamline our kinematics analysis workflow and to incorporate greater levels of automation in the initial stages of the analysis, enabling us to study different geometry scenarios with ease.

 ## Conclusion